-By Max Morris.
-Last Updated 20th June 2022.
+By Richie Billings.
+Last Updated 10th November 2023.
 Public liability insurance is used by companies to protect themselves against any claim against them such as personal injury claims or damage to property.
 This guide will explain the process of pursuing public liability claims against an insurance policy, with the help of a solicitor.

-Public liability is the duty of care which any business owner, landowner or occupier of a public place has to protect the safety of anyone using their land or property.
+Public liability is the duty of care which any land or business owner or occupier of a public place has to protect the safety of anyone using their property or land.
 If they breach the duty of care, and that causes a victim to be injured, then they could make a compensation claim.

 If you would like to discuss this with us, you can contact us here.

 You can also call us for free by dialling 0800 408 7825